microsoft/diskspd/README.md

 DiskSpd
 =======

-DISKSPD is a storage load generator / performance test tool from the Microsoft Windows, Windows Server and Cloud Server Infrastructure Engineering teams.
-Please see the included documentation (docx and pdf formats).
+DiskSpd is a storage performance tool from the Windows, Windows Server and Cloud Server Infrastructure engineering teams at Microsoft.
+Please visit <https://github.com/Microsoft/diskspd/wiki> for updated documentation.
+The latest update to DiskSpd can be downloaded from <https://aka.ms/diskspd>.

+In addition to the tool itself, this repository hosts measurement frameworks which utilize DiskSpd.
+The initial example is [VM Fleet](https://github.com/Microsoft/diskspd/blob/master/Frameworks/VMFleet) that was used for the Windows Server 2016 Hyper-Converged Storage Spaces Direct work.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 What's New?
 ===========

-In addition DISKSPD itself, this repo hosts measurement frameworks which use DISKSPD.
-The initial example is the ***VM Fleet*** being used for Windows Server 2016 Hyper-Converged Storage Spaces Direct work.
-Look for these under the *Frameworks* directory.

 ## DISKSPD ##